AWITI0301/QUIZ-BOARD/README.md

 ## Installation

-Head to your terminal type cd Desktop Type git clone.
+Go to your terminal and type cd Desktop Type git clone.
 This method will clone my repository into your computers Desktop path.
 Make your awesome changes to the project When done initiate a pull request on the repo from github and I will check and merge to the main branch.

 ## More About Me